OISF/suricata/doc/userguide/rules/flow-keywords.rst

 flowbits: set, name
   Will set the condition/'name', if present, in the flow.
-flowbits: isset, name
+flowbits: isset, name[, data]
   Can be used in the rule to make sure it generates an alert when the rule matches and the condition is set in the flow.
+The data option can be used to trigger inspection when data is available.
 flowbits: toggle, name
   Reverses the present setting.
 So for example if a condition is set, it will be unset and vice-versa.